yongkangc/Solidity-Gas-Optimizoor/README.md

 # Solidity-Gas-Optimizoor

-An automated CLI tool that optimizes gas usage in Solidity smart contracts, focusing on storage and function call efficiency.
+An high performance automated CLI tool that optimizes gas usage in Solidity smart contracts, focusing on storage and function call efficiency.

 For more information, see the [research section](research.md)